5 Steps to Become a CASA Volunteer:

 Time Commitment, Support & Flexibility

-Throughout most of the case, you’ll be asked to give about 12-15 hours of your time per month.
+Throughout most of the case, you’ll be asked to give about 5-10 hours of your time per month.
 The majority of cases require presenting recommendations to the judge three to six times over the course of a year.
-As a volunteer advocate, you will be assigned to a Child Advocacy Specialist with CASA of Tarrant County who will guide you, support your efforts and attend all court hearings with you.
+As a volunteer advocate, you will be assigned to a Child Advocacy Specialist who will guide you, support your efforts and attend all court hearings with you.

 Volunteer requirements can be done on a flexible schedule.
 Requirements involve phone calls, foster-home visits and meeting that can be scheduled according to your availability.
 Court dates are given a 2-week notice prior to the date of the hearing.